Post Keynesian And Ecological Economics

 , Clive L. Spash

 Edited by Richard P.F.
-Holt, Professor of Economics and University Seminar, Southern Oregon University, US, Steven Pressman, Professor of Economics and Finance, Monmouth University, US and Clive L. Spash, Norwegian University of Life Sciences, Norway
+Holt, Professor of Economics and University Seminar, Southern Oregon University, US, Steven Pressman, Professor of Economics and Finance, Monmouth University, US and Clive L. Spash, Vienna University of Economics and Business, Austria

 |2009 352 pp Hardback 978 1 84720 668 8